A BRIEF HISTORY OF MEASURING

 The anemometer, a device for measuring wind speed was invented in 1450 by Leon Battista Alberti.

 People also invented ways of measuring temperature.
 In 1714 Gabriel Fahrenheit invented a scale for measuring temperature.
 On his scale 32 degrees Fahrenheit was the freezing point of water and 212 degrees Fahrenheit was its boiling point.
 In 1742 Anders Celsius invented a new method of measuring temperature.
 In 1848 Lord Kelvin invented the Kelvin scale in which zero degrees is absolute zero.

 Following the French Revolution the metric system was devised but it only gradually replaced the old measurements in France.
 The metric system was made compulsory in France in 1840.
 It was made legal (but not compulsory) in the USA in 1866.
 The word gram comes from the French word gramme, meaning small weight.
 The word liter is derived from the litron, an old French measure of capacity.

 People have also, of course always measured time.
 The phases of the Moon last approximately one month so it was easy for ancient people to measure that length of time.
 However, every society needs a length of time shorter than a month but longer than a day so the week was invented.

 The earliest method of telling the time of day was the sundial.
-It is not known when the sundial was invented but they were certainly used in Ancient Egypt and Ancient Iraq.
+It is not known when the sundial was invented but it were certainly used in Ancient Egypt and Ancient Iraq.
 The Saxons used a candle clock.
 A candle was divided into segments and it took an hour for each segment to burn.

 A sundial on Chichester Cathedral